emgarten/Sleet/doc/ci-server.md

 Unfortunately, It is not support to publish package via `sleet push **/*.nupkg`.

-So, please pack your nuget package to some directory like `pkg` as exmaple above.
+So, please pack your nuget package to some directory like `pkg` as example above.